bytecodealliance/wasmtime/cranelift/docs/testing.rst

 *immediate dominator* which is a jump or branch instruction.
 This test passes if the ``dominates:`` annotations on the immediate dominator instructions are both correct and complete.

+This test also sends the computed CFG post-order through filecheck.

 `test legalizer`
 ----------------